spacemeshos/smapp-lite/TestCases.md

 3. Verify that clicking the "Next Step" button with a valid mnemonic phrase navigates the user to the password setup screen.
 4. Ensure the password setup screen is the same as in the "Create new wallet" process.

+# Import Wallet File

+1. Verify the "Import wallet file" page loads successfully.
+2. Ensure the "Select wallet file" button is visible and clickable.
+3. Verify that clicking the button opens the file selection dialog.
+4. Check that the file selection dialog allows the user to select a wallet file.
+5. Ensure that only valid wallet file types can be selected (i.e., .json).
+6. Ensure the "Setup password" page is visible and meets all the requirements described in the [Password Setup Page](#password-setup-page)
+7. Verify the "Import wallet" button throws an error if no file is selected or password field is empty.
+8. Ensure the "Import wallet" button func is enabled only when a file is selected and the password field is filled.
+9. Verify that clicking the "Import wallet" button with a valid wallet file and correct password successfully imports the wallet.
+10. Ensure the user is navigated to the wallet dashboard or success confirmation page upon successful wallet import.
+11. Verify behavior when an invalid wallet file type is selected.
+12. Ensure an appropriate error message is shown on invalid file.
+13. Verify behavior when the wrong password is entered for the selected wallet file.
+14. Ensure an appropriate error message is shown on the incorrect.
+15. Check behavior when clicking "Import wallet" with the password field empty.
+16. Ensure an appropriate error message is shown on empty password.
+17. Check behavior when clicking "Import wallet" without selecting a wallet file.
+18. Ensure an appropriate error message is shown on no file selection.
+19. Verify behavior when the user opens the file selection dialog but cancels the selection.
+20. Ensure the app correctly handles the cancellation and allows the user to retry.
+21. Verify behavior when a corrupted or incomplete wallet file is selected.
+22. Ensure an appropriate error message is shown for the corrupted/incomplete and the file is not processed.
+23. Verify behavior when the user selects multiple files in quick succession.
+24. Ensure only the last selected file is processed, or an appropriate message is shown if multiple files are not supported.
+25. Verify that the system provides immediate feedback upon correct file selection.
+26. Verify that the user can remove or change the selected file before entering the password.
+27. Ensure the system correctly updates the file selection and resets any error messages after retrying.
+28. Verify that users can cancel the file upload process if needed.
+29. Ensure that any partially uploaded files are handled correctly and the user can retry.

 # Edge Cases

 1. Verify that reloading the mnemonic phrase page generates a new mnemonic phrase.